opensearch-project/documentation-website/_getting-started/communicate.md

 ## OpenSearch REST API

 You interact with OpenSearch clusters using the REST API, which offers a lot of flexibility.
-Through the REST API, you can change most OpenSearch settings, modify indexes, check the health of the cluster, get statistics---almost everything.
+Through the REST API, you can change most OpenSearch settings, modify indexes, check cluster health, get statistics---almost everything.
 You can use clients like [cURL](https://curl.se/) or any programming language that can send HTTP requests.

-You can send HTTP requests in your terminal or in the Dev Tools console in OpenSearch Dashboards.
+You can send HTTP requests in your terminal or in the [Dev Tools console]({{site.url}}{{site.baseurl}}/dashboards/dev-tools/index-dev/) in OpenSearch Dashboards.

 ### Sending requests in the terminal